dgroomes/java-columnar-query-engine/README.md

      the physical data because that makes it possible for a substantially different query engine to code to its substantially and necessarily different physical data model.
 For example, Neo4J (Cypher engine and vertices/edges data model).
+   * IN PROGRESS Rename `data-system-serial-indices` to `data-system-serial-indices-arrays`.
+   * Clean up package and module names.
    * Update docs as appropriate.
    * Plan future work like a test fixture (harness?) that defines the functional tests but does not code to a specific implementation.
 In other words, make `QueryEngineTest` into `QueryTest` and use some indirection (does JUnit5 have